-Dan Poynter is the grand old man of self-publishing.
+The late Dan Poynter was the grand old man of self-publishing.
 His Self-Publishing Manual is on everyone's must-read list.
-There is much in the book and on Dan's site that I disagree with, particularly with regard to book production.Dan advocates do-it-yourself publishing, and I don't.
-But he's rich and I'm not, so you'd be a fool to ignore what he has to say for himself.
-Please read critically, though, and ask yourself whether you want your book to come out looking and reading like his.
+There is much in the book that I disagree with, particularly with regard to book production.Dan advocated do-it-yourself publishing, and I don't.
+Please read the book critically, and ask yourself whether you want your book to come out looking and reading like his.

-Note that Dan's focus is on nonfiction, non-literary self-publishing.
+Note that Dan's focus was on nonfiction, non-literary self-publishing.
 That is, the book is of greatest value to you if you are writing a how-to book, a self-help book, or a technical book.

-Peter Bowerman wrote The Well-Fed Writer and now has a new book, The Well-Fed Self-Publisher.
-It complements Dan Poynter's book and focuses more on marketing.
+Peter Bowerman wrote The Well-Fed Writer and The Well-Fed Self-Publisher, which complement Dan Poynter's book and focus more on marketing.
 Peter addresses both nonfiction and fiction, and he agrees with me that self-publishing does not mean do-it-yourself publishing.